dangrebenkin/audiocorpusbuilder/README.md

 Audiocorpusbuilder-package was made to automatically create a russian language audio corpus from YouTube videotracks playlists: it downloads video's audio and subtitles, makes pairs "sound-text" and saves them in the directory.
 If there are not subtitles for the video, audiocorpusbuilder misses it.

+# Installing

+For installation you need Python 3.6 or later and OC Linux on your local machine.
+You can install audiocorpusbuilder from the PyPi using the following command:

+pip3 install audiocorpusbuilder

 # Start

 To run audiocorpusbuilder you shoild prepare directories for audiotracks, subtitles, results (directories should be like '/home/Audio/').
 Also you need to create playlists.txt with playlists' links, every link should be on the separate line.